-In 8 years, the average military spending realized by the governments of Indonesia- Malaysia-Singapore to eradicate violence and chaos, both at the domestic and foreign levels, shows a striking nominal difference (see Figure 2).
-So far, the average military spending in Indonesia during 2014-2021 is around 8.15 billion US\$ (2nd place).
-In first position, is Singapore, where the average for military spending reaches US\$ 10.06 billion.
-The area and population of the country are still far behind Indonesia and Malaysia.
-However, Singapore's military capacity and popularity deserve to be reckoned with on the world stage.
-Ranked last, with an average allocation of military spending of around 4.13 billion US\$, making Malaysia a country that is also in the spotlight in the ASEAN region.
-Malaysia's nominal military spending is naturally lower than Indonesia's and Singapore's.Although the population in Malaysia is less, there are 2 parts (autonomy) that must be guarded by the Malaysian government.
-In general, the budget posture for military spending in Singapore is quite consistent from time to time.
+447 In 8 years, the average military spending realized by the governments of Indonesia-448 Malaysia-Singapore to eradicate violence and chaos, both at the domestic and foreign levels, shows a striking nominal difference (see Figure 2).
+So far, the average military spending in 449 Indonesia during 2014-2021 is around 8.15 billion US\$ (2nd place).
+In first position, is 450 Singapore, where the average for military spending reaches US\$ 10.06 billion.
+In fact, the 451 452 area and population in the country is still far behind Indonesia and Malaysia.
+However, 453 Singapore's military capacity and popularity deserves to be reckoned with on the world stage.
+454 Ranked last, with an average allocation of military spending around 4.13 billion US\$, making Malaysia a country that is also in the spotlight in the ASEAN region.
+It is natural that 455 Malaysia's nominal military spending is the least when compared to Indonesia and Singapore.
+456 457 Although the population in Malaysia is less, there are 2 parts (autonomy) that must be guarded by the Malaysian government.
+In general, the budget posture for military spending in 458 459 Singapore is quite consistent from time to time.

-Figure 2 - Military spending of Indonesia, Malaysia, and Singapore (2014-2021)
+460 Figure 2 - Military spending of Indonesia, Malaysia, and Singapore (2014-2021)

 In Figure 3, the contribution of the military sector to GDP accumulation appears to be less consistent, be it in Indonesia, Malaysia, or Singapore.
-The role of this sector in GDP is still relatively low, with achievement of no more than 4%.
-But, Singapore's GDP of the military sector is far above its two neighboring countries with a range of >2% to <3.5%.
+The role of this sector in GDP is still relatively low, with an achievement of no more than 4%.
+But, Singapore's GDP of military sector is far above its two neighbouring countries with a range of >2% to <3.5%.
 This percentage makes Singapore in the 1st rank.
 Malaysia and Indonesia are ranked 2nd and 3rd respectively.
-Spontaneously, the average GDP of the military sector in Singapore was 3.02%, followed by Malaysia (1.26%), and Indonesia (0.83%).
+Spontaneously, the average GDP of military sector in Singapore was 3.02%, followed by Malaysia (1.26%), and Indonesia (0.83%).

-Each country provides armed forces personnel based on budget execution capability, level of military need, the potential for conflict, and various threat control, Indonesia-Malaysia-Singapore is no exception.
-The use of armed personnel resources from three spheres (air, sea, and land military units), as a whole, is more widely used in Indonesia.
-The crucial reason that makes the armed forces in Indonesia so dominant compared to Singapore and Malaysia is the very large area size factor, the population which has the opportunity to cause many internal and external problems such as ethnic diversity, religious elements, political dimensions, to colorful social structures.
-With the average armed forces personnel around 676,053 people, it triggers the absorption of a large military budget as well.
-On the other hand, the allocation of Singapore's military spending is inefficient when compared to its armed forces personnel, which on average is 117,357 people.
-Malaysia is a country that is quite successful in saving military spending.
-Figure 4, it implies the position of the armed forces personnel in Malaysia, between Indonesia and Singapore, or the second rank with an average of 134,695 personnel.
+Each country provides armed forces personnel based on budget execution capability, 471 level of military need, potential for conflict, and various threat control, Indonesia-Malaysia-472 473 Singapore is no exception.
+The use of armed personnel resources from three spheres (air, sea, 474 and land military units), as a whole, is more widely used in Indonesia.
+The crucial reason that makes the armed forces in Indonesia so dominant compared to Singapore and Malaysia is the 475 very large area size factor, the population which has the opportunity to cause many internal 476 477 and external problems such as ethnic diversity, religious elements, political dimensions, to colourful social structures.
+With the average armed forces personnel around 676,053 people, 478 it triggers the absorption of a large military budget as well.
+On the other hand, the allocation 479 480 of Singapore's military spending is actually inefficient when compared to its armed forces personnel, which on average is 117,357 people.
+Malaysia is a country that is quite successful 481 482 in saving military spending.
+In Figure 4, it implies the position of the armed forces personnel in Malaysia, between Indonesia and Singapore, or the second rank with an average of 483 134,695 personnel.
+484

-Figure 3 - GDP of the military sector in Indonesia, Malaysia, and Singapore (2014-2021)
+485 Figure 3 - GDP of military sector in Indonesia, Malaysia, and Singapore (2014-2021)